bookofproofs/bookofproofs.github.io/_sources/history/20th-century/carrier.md

 9. Posed several challenging problems in the theory of curves.
 10. Developed a new method for the construction of linear orthogonal systems of polynomials.

-Born 4 May1918, Millinocket, Maine, USA.
+Born 4 May 1918, Millinocket, Maine, USA.
 Died 8 March 2002, Wayland, Middlesex, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Carrier/)